spsforks/android-bionic-libc/libc/malloc_debug/README.md

 **NOTE**: This option is not available until the P release of Android.

+### trigger\_abort
+when detect error and print log end, call abort to trigger crash. then can catch process coredump to analyze memory status, it is very useful for these memory corruption issue.

 Additional Errors
 -----------------
 There are a few other error messages that might appear in the log.